diyclassics/diyclassics.github.io/cv.md

 ### Conference Papers

+- 2021\.
+"Latin Literary Acrostics as Information Technology," Classical Association of the Atlantic States Annual Meeting.
+New Brunswick, NJ.
+October 14.
 - 2021\. "*Sequitur, Non Sequitur*: Word Prediction in the Latin Classroom," American Classical League Institute.
 Online.
 June 21.
 - 2021\.
 "Profiling of Intertextuality in Latin Literature Using Word Embeddings," NAACL-HLT 2021.
 Online.
 June 6.
 Co-authored with K. Li, J. Brofos, J. Dexter, and P. Chaudhuri.
 - 2021\.
 "Conversational Agents from the Neo-Latin Colloquia to ChatterBot," *Neo-Latin Studies and Digital Humanities*.
 Online.
 April 15.